Handling student disclosure

-Advise the student that he/she must provide some form of evidence if this is impacting upon their course work and they require some adjustments e.g. extensions to deadlines.
+Advise the student that they need to provide some form of evidence if this is impacting upon their course work and they require some adjustments e.g. extensions to deadlines.
 Guidance regarding acceptable types of evidence is available at the link below.
 Please note that evidence is always required, no matter how obvious the disability.

 2. Temporary disabilities

 If the disability or injury is of a temporary nature, often this can be managed appropriately at departmental level.
-The Student Disability Service is pleased to offer any additional guidance if required.
+The Disability and Learning Support Service is pleased to offer any additional guidance if required.

 3. Permanent or long-term disabilities

-If the disability/health matter or Specific Learning Difficulty is more permanent in nature, we would recommend that the student contact the Student Disability Service.
-This would ensure that any issues are fully evaluated and appropriate support put in place through a Learning Profile.
+If the disability/health matter or Learning Difference is more permanent in nature, we would recommend that the student contact the Disability and Learning Support Service.
+This would ensure that any issues are fully evaluated and appropriate support can be put in place.